 Individuals who pay themselves a salary and dividends through their own company are not covered by this scheme.

-How to access: Eligible individuals can claim the third SEISS grant online from 30 November 2020 using their Government Gateway login.
-Application dates for the fourth SEISS grant will be announced in due course.
+How to access: Eligible individuals can claim the fifth SEISS grant online using their Government Gateway login.
+The online service for the fifth grant will be available from late July 2021.

 For more information click here.